yana-yelnikova/Silver_Screen/README.md

 The final output of this ELT pipeline is the `fct_monthly_movie_performance` table.
 This model serves as a single source of truth, joining cleaned movie details, unified sales data, and monthly rental costs.

+To optimize performance and query speed, this final model is materialized as a **table**.
+All preceding staging and intermediate models are materialized as **views** to ensure data is always fresh and to reduce storage costs.

 This mart is ready for direct connection to any BI tool (like Tableau, Power BI, or Looker) to build dashboards and analyze the profitability of each movie across all locations.

 **Example Rows:**